Posted on

 • Pages or posts that are created primarily for testing purposes.

-Now the reasons being clear, let’s dig on how to delete WordPress posts in bulk.
+Now that the reasons are clear, let’s dig into how to delete WordPress posts in bulk.

 1. Log in to your WordPress account.